ramonsaraiva/django-expiry/README.md

 * A callable or the path to a callable that will validate it
 * An expiry (seconds, datetime, timedelta)

+Note that, for `datetime` and `timedelta` expiries, serialization won't work unless you are using the `PickleSerializer`.
+Read more about it [here](https://docs.djangoproject.com/en/2.1/topics/http/sessions/#django.contrib.sessions.backends.base.SessionBase.set_expiry).

-In the examples, all rules are lambdas, but you can also send the path to a function that will validate it.
+In the examples above, all rules are lambdas, but you can also send the path to a function that will validate it.
-For example:

     EXPIRY_AUTH_SESSION_RULES = (
         ('app.module.complex_rule', datetime.timedelta(days=64)),